Frank McCool: Playing career

 McCool played minor hockey in his hometown of Calgary with the Calgary Bronks of the Alberta Senior Hockey League.
 In 1937–38, McCool played in the Memorial Cup with the Calgary Canadians.
 In 1939–40, he enrolled at Gonzaga University and played hockey there from 1940 to 1942.
 In 1942–43, McCool enrolled in the army.
 He played for one season for the Calgary Currie Army before being discharged as medically unfit to serve.

 After returning in 1944–45, he signed a free agent contract with the Toronto Maple Leafs.
-He was the top goaltender for the Leafs as he led them through the season and all the way to the Stanley Cup.
+He was the top goaltender for the Leafs as he led them through the season and to the Stanley Cup.
 The Leafs beat the Detroit Red Wings in seven games and McCool set a franchise record for most shutouts in the postseason.
-He also set a NHL record for most consecutive shutouts in the postseason with three, a record that has been tied but not beaten to this day.
+He also set an NHL record for most consecutive shutouts in the postseason with three, a record that has been tied but not beaten to this day.
 He also held another Stanley Cup record for the fewest goals allowed in the Final with nine.
-This stood until the 2011 Stanley Cup Finals, when it was beaten by Boston Bruins netminder Tim Thomas.
+This stood until the 2011 Stanley Cup Finals, when it was beaten by Boston Bruins netminder Tim Thomas, who only gave up eight.
 McCool also set another milestone as he became the first NHL goaltender to record an assist.
 At the end of the season, McCool was the recipient of the Calder Memorial Trophy.

 After just playing in 22 games in 1945–46, he retired after just two years because of severe ulcers.
 After his retirement, he became an assistant publisher and general manager for the Calgary Albertan.
 He suffered from ulcers during his career, and it was confirmed that ulcers played a part in his death on May 20, 1973.